Duathlon Olympic (18+) & Duathlon Sprint (16+)

 The second run portion is 5 km.
-The run starts at the back of the Transition Area where you will go directly onto the Voie Maritime.
-Once back on the basin wall, you will run directly to the finish line.
+The run starts at the back of the Transition Area where you will go directly onto the basin wall.
+From there, you will run directly to the finish line.
 Supporters will cheer you on as you run pass the grandstands.

 It is recommended to pick-up your race packet on Friday before the race in the Cafeteria at the Olympic Basin.
 See the full schedule here.
 If you cannot make it, please make sure you arrive at least two hours before your wave start time.

 You must pick-up your timing chip at the green Sportstats tent on race day only near the big white tent.
 The chip has to be worn on the ankle and returned at the finish line.
 There will be a $75 fee if you do not return your chip.

 Body marking is located near the big white tent.
 You may "self body mark" to save time.
 Numbers go on the outside of both arms and outside of both thighs.
 On your right calf, write your age as of December 31, 2018.

 All finishers will receive a finisher's medal and will be able to print a certificate after the race.

 Meals are served in the big white tent.
 Please remember that you swim, bike, run and then you eat - in that order!

 The Athletes' Quarter went through a major renovations in 2016.
 We now have access to brand new toilets and showers.
 On the cycle course, there are 2 port-o-johns located at the “Pits Area”.
 On the run course there are 2 port-o-johns at the far end of the basin.
 There are many indoor toilets at the Garage Grand-Prix on the north side of the basin.